MicrosoftDocs/Devices-docs/surface/warranty-and-service-claim-form.md

          - In the Azure Kinect Viewer, open **C:\Program Files\Azure Kinect SDK\tools**, type **k4aviewer.exe**, and then select **Enter**.
 Select the device to see the serial number.
          - The serial number is located on the lower-rear side of the device under the removable sleeve.

-    - Accessories
+    - Accessories<br/>
         For accessory warranty claims:
         - Include the serial number from the device that the accessory is used with.
         - In-warranty accessory replacements require proof of purchase.
-To expedite the process, upload a copy of your proof of purchase together with your form when you create the service incident.
+To expedite the process, upload a copy of your proof of purchase together with your form when you create the service request.
     - Reason for Replacement

         1. Select the reason for your replacement request.
 (If you are not requesting a replacement, leave this field blank.)
         1. If the issue for the warranty claim is not listed, leave this field blank.
         1. Troubleshooting may be requested before a Warranty Claim is processed.